pongasoft/glu/docs/manual/src/main/sphinx/source/easy-production-setup.rst

 This document describes how to setup glu for production.

-.. note:: Since 5.1.0, this page describes the *easy* production setup using the now built-in setup tools.
+.. note:: Since 5.1.0, this page describes the *easy* production setup using the now built-in setup tool.
 If you want to revert to manual configuration (or are using a version prior to 5.1.0), please refer to the :doc:`old page <production-setup>`.

 Requirements
 ------------